Finder makes money from featured partners, but editorial opinions are our own.

 4. Search for the Bitcoin ETF you want to buy, select it and invest.

 On 11 January 2024, the US Securities and Exchange Commission (SEC) approved 11 spot Bitcoin ETFs (exchange-traded funds).
-This means you can now get exposure to Bitcoin's price through traditional brokerages and in your retirement accounts.
+This means you can now get exposure to Bitcoin's price through stock brokerages and trading platforms.

 • BlackRock